 Check what the hosting company’s policy is when it comes to memory upgrades and how much they will charge you.
 Perhaps, their plans include a satisfactory amount of RAM.

 Minimum Hosting Requirements

-Compared to other web applications, our team says Minecraft hosting is not a considerable resource consumer.
+Compared to other web applications, Minecraft hosting is not a considerable resource consumer.
 The game can be hosted on any server with some basic specifications.
 However, you will have to take into consideration the basic Minecraft setups, also known as Vanilla.

 Considering a basic server with about ten players, the recommended requirements for Minecraft hosting are a 2.8GHz dual-core CPU, 2GB RAM, SSD for storage, and DDoS protection capabilities (but these are usually offered by your hosting provider).
 If the number of players increases and you decide to use mods, the above numbers will go higher.

 Apart from the already mentioned specifications, you also need an excellent Internet speed for Minecraft hosting.
+Having a stable internet connection will reduce your chances of encountering the Minecraft “server running behind skipping ticks” error.
 In terms of network requirements, to run a fast server that does not lag, you need at least 10 mbps upload.

 Advantages of Hosting a Minecraft Server